Severose/DelibeRating/README.md

 # Introduction

-DelibeRating is a Django web app that aims to make decision-making easier for individuals and groups trying to decide where to eat.
+DelibeRating is a Django web app that aims to help groups of people make decisions regarding where to eat.

+This was my first attempt at a web app written in Django, so the code definitely isn't pretty, isn't well-tested, and does not follow industry standards by any means.

+If I wrote the app from the ground up today, it would be much different, and is something I intend to do in the future.

 # Getting Started